-As long as you count the backs of cereal boxes, I'm quite the voracious reader.
+As long as you count the back of cereal boxes, I'm quite the voracious reader.
 I read on average two books a month and if your children are anything like me, they might be interested in this list I compiled of free summer reading programs!
-I've been updating this list since 2014 and was pretty surprised at how many of the offers stilled existed in 2021!
+I've been updating this list since 2014 and was pretty surprised at how many of the offers still existed in 2023!

 I also have an idea I wanted to pass along.
 With some of these programs, you earn a free book off a list of available books.
 If your child reads this summer, but isn't interested in the freebies, consider donating them!
 School and public library are always desperate for books.
 Donating them to The Salvation Army or Goodwill is another possibility.
 Regardless, showing your child that freebies can be fun and helpful to others is a cool idea!

 Finally, if you're still looking for additional summer reading resources, then I would start with this collection of summer reading information from the NEA.

 Confirmed 2023 Summer Reading Freebies